yamerooo123/ResearchNBugBountyEncyclopedia/Contributions/Lists.md

 https://github.com/schrodinger/pymol-open-source/issues/405

-<b>Vendors will be implementing the fix by creating a warning box</b>
+<b>Vendors will be implementing the fix by creating a warnings box</b>